Jumana-Alsulami1/LED_Brightness-/README.md

 2- The other side of the resistor with the GND in the Arduino board.

-3- The longer leg of the LED with Digital pin 6 in the Arduino board.
+3- The longer leg of the LED with digital pin 6 in the Arduino board.

 Connect the Arduino board to the computer with the USB and upload the code.